 The federal government should give funding priority to ITS projects that improve traffic flow on existing streets and highways as alternatives to major new construction, especially in high-density areas.
-Priority should also be given to street and highway improvements which benefit public transit, such as preferential lanes for high occupancy ramp metering, vehicles. bus lanes, computerized traffic control, one-way streets, reversible traffic lanes, traffic signal priority management for buses. and parking strategies.
+Priority should also be given to street and highway improvements which benefit public transit, such as preferential lanes for high occupancy vehicles, bus lanes, ramp metering, computerized traffic control, one-way streets, reversible traffic lanes, traffic signal priority for buses. and parking management strategies.